Boyhood – An Inside Look

 Although boys can appear to be loners, they still want relationships with parents, teachers, and friends.
 They just aren’t always comfortable in them, and they often lack the social skills to create desired affiliations.

 Henry’s list of screw-ups looks dreadful: getting up late, arguing with his sister, missing the carpool, blowing a test, getting in trouble with teachers, fighting with schoolmates, and forgetting a chore.
-As parents, we need to reckon with our teen’s lapses, but we also need to cultivate a second sense for how much is going on in their worlds.
+As parents, we need to reckon with our teen’s lapses, but we also need to cultivate a second sense of how much is going on in their worlds.
 This perspective can help us moderate our judgments and focus on helping them learn from their mistakes.

 Teens are tender and fragile, and we make many demands on them.
-When, for example, we burst in with “Good morning” and they don’t reciprocate, we’re all over them, but our joviality may be too much for them.
+For example, when we burst in with “Good morning” and they don’t reciprocate, we’re all over them, but our joviality may be too much for them.
 The average teen is grumpy in the morning, at a low ebb in his biorhythms, and our cheerfulness may be out of sync with his spirit.
 The anguish that teens can experience at the mere act of getting out of bed and getting ready to face the school day can be excruciating.”

 Excerpted from Getting To Calm: Cool-Headed Strategies For Parenting Tweens And Teens by Laura S. Kastner, Ph.D. and Jennifer Wyatt, Ph.D.
 Copyright 2009 by Laura S. Kastner, Ph.D. and Jennifer Wyatt, Ph.D.